davga1/Movie-App/README.md

 moviePage.dart: _Comprises the essential code and API calls required to display detailed information about a specific movie._

 searchPage.dart: _Encompasses the necessary code and API calls for the search page to function seamlessly._

+actorPage.dart: _Contains API call to take all the info about the actors e.g. their birth date, death date, biography_

 * Main
 main.dart: _The main entry point that launches all the code and files, initializing the application._